Published:

 Calum is an Associate Economist at the Fraser of Allander Institute (FAI) and a Researcher at the Centre for Inclusive Trade Policy (CITP).
 He specialises in economic modelling and trade, and holds an MSc in Economics from the University of Edinburgh.

-Hannah is an Associate at the Fraser of Allander Institute.
-She specialises in applied social policy analysis with a focus on income, poverty, and inequality.
+Hannah is a Fellow at the Fraser of Allander Institute.
+She specialises in applied social policy analysis with a focus on social security, poverty and inequality, labour supply, and immigration.

 Ciara is an Associate Economist at the Fraser of Allander Institute.
 She has a broad research experience across different areas including poverty and inequality, the voluntary sector, health, education, trade, and renewables and climate change.
 Ciara has an MSc in Applied Economics (Distinction) and a first-class BA Honour’s degree in Economics and Finance, both from the University of Strathclyde.

-Allison is an Associate Economist at the Fraser of Allander Institute.
-She specialises in socioeconomic inequality and labour market dynamics.
+Allison is a Fellow at the Fraser of Allander Institute.
+She specialises in health, socioeconomic inequality and labour market dynamics.

-Jack is an economist at the Fraser of Allander Institute.
+Jack is an associate economist at the Fraser of Allander Institute.

 Chirsty is a Knowledge Exchange Associate at the Fraser of Allander Institute where she primarily works on projects related to employment and inequality.